ThinkDataEd/curriculum/docs/lab_code/unit1.md

+!!! warning "Unit 1 Lab Ojectives and Functions:"
+        The documentation below lists the functions that will appear in each lab.
+The lab itself will explain how to use each function.
+For more examples, refer to the RStudio Lab Codes and Functions file.

 ### Lab1A

 * Objective: Students will learn how to import a pre-loaded dataset onto their Environment Pane and view the data in a spreadsheet.
 They will understand the importance of syntax and learn the syntax for making plots.